microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 If you’re using the 'Unified Labeling Support Tool' in an environment that does not have internet access, you need to proceed with the manual installation.

-To install the 'Unified Labeling Support Tool' manually, you need to create the following folder, and copy/paste all the 'Unified Labeling Support Tool' files (`UnifiedLabelingSupportTool.psm1`, `UnifiedLabelingSupportTool.psd1` and `ULSupportTool-Win.htm`) into this folder:
+To install the 'Unified Labeling Support Tool' manually, you need to create the following folder, and copy/paste all the 'Unified Labeling Support Tool' files (`UnifiedLabelingSupportTool.psm1` and `UnifiedLabelingSupportTool.psd1` into this folder:

 ``` %USERPROFILE%\Documents\WindowsPowerShell\Modules\UnifiedLabelingSupportTool\3.1.3```